Instructions to take into account when enrolling for company work placements

 2. All other students can register for the placements when they secure a place.
 In this case, if any changes need to be made to subjects, this can be done provided the subjects we have to drop have no generated records.

-3. Students who wish to request recognition of a professional activity to have all the credits to finish their degree should submit their application along with the required documentation before 20 December 2019.
-Beforehand they need to contact the Work Placement office (firstname.lastname@example.org) .
+3. Students who wish to request recognition of a professional activity to have all the credits for finishing their degree should submit their application along with the required documentation before 18 December 2020.
+They will have to contact the Work Placement office in advance (email@example.com) .

 Students who have finished their degree and need to register all the credits to do their Bachelor's thesis (TFG) and the credits to obtain the Bachelor's degree or grant, must enrol on all the optional credits needed in July, which can then be replaced when they are assigned a Work Placement, provided that the certificates for these optional subjects have not been generated.